cathybgyz/zimenglyu/_posts/2018-11-27-tflite-android-ndk-eng.markdown

 ![](/images/tflite-android/5.png)

-On the next screen, we'll just continue with the defaults the project wizzard provides us.
+On the next screen, we'll just continue with the defaults the project wizard provides us.

 ![](/images/tflite-android/6.png)